danielabar/meblog/src/markdown/roll-your-own-search-service-for-gatsby-part5.md

 The first challenge is to extract the `q` parameter from the url to this page, which represents the search term.
 For example, if this page gets called with `/search-results?q=rails`, then it needs to set a variable `searchTerm` to the value "rails".

-Surprisingly, I found this wasn't possible via the [reach-router](https://github.com/reach/router) alone.
-Gatsby's router is basically a wrapper around `reach-router`.
+Surprisingly, I found this wasn't possible with the Gatsby router, which is basically a wrapper around [reach-router](https://github.com/reach/router).
 I had to bring in the [query-string](https://github.com/sindresorhus/query-string) library to parse the query portion of the url.

 Here is just the first snippet of the component to parse `searchTerm` out of the url using the `useLocation` hook provided by the `reach-router` and the `parse` method of the `query-string` library.
 Note that `location.search` refers to the `search` property of the `location` object returned by the `useLocation()` hook, not to be confused with the actual search term in the url.
 The `search` property of the `location` object refers to any portion of the url string after and including the `?`.